Office: Sakamaki A406

 Born and raised in Japan, Professor Totani received her B.A. in History of Art from International Christian University (Tokyo, Japan), 1995; M.S. in Politics from the School of Oriental and African Studies, University of London, 1997; and Ph.D. in History from the University of California, Berkeley, 2005.
 She taught at the Department of History at the University of Nevada, Las Vegas, for two years before joining the Department of History at the University of Hawaiʻi at Mānoa, in Fall 2008.

-Professor Totani specializes in the studies of post-WWII Allied war crimes trials in the Asia-Pacific region (1945-52), and is presently exploring new lines of historical inquiry concerning World War II in Asia and the Pacific (1931-45).
+Professor Totani is a historian of modern Japan and a researcher of post-WWII war crimes trials that the Allied Powers held against the Japanese in the Asia-Pacific region (1945-52).
+She is presently exploring new lines of historical inquiry concerning World War II in Asia and the Pacific (1931-45).
 She undertakes a series of multi-year research and book publications that aim at illuminating the conditions, circumstances, and consequences of Japanese war and war crimes, and assessing the implications of our historical knowledge of WWII for strengthening the principles of international justice, accountability, and the rule of law in the twenty-first century.

 - Cohen, David, and Yuma Totani.
 The Tokyo War Crimes Tribunal: Law, History, and Jurisprudence.
 Cambridge University Press, 2018.